-Performance measures and relative weighting Link to strategy Vesting schedu ıle R&D new product performance (1/3rd) Recognises importance of R&D to future business growth.
+Performance measures and relative weighting Link to strategy Vesting schedule ) R&D new product performance (1/3rd) Recognises importance of R&D to future business growth.
 Revenue target based on new product sales to incentivise better R&D performance.
 New products defined as products launched in the performance period and the two preceding years.
 Therefore, for the 2015-2017 performance period, products launched in the years 2013-2017 will be included in the measurement.
 Aggregate three-year revenue target for 2015 awards for new product sales should reflect growth on historic performance of new product sales.
 Maximum Threshold Performance (% of threshold) 122% 100% % vesting 100% 25% Adjusted free cash flow performance (1/3rd) Recognises importance of effective working capital and cash management.
-The performance targets for this measure will be determined and communicated following the close and implementation of the three-part transaction with Novartis, which is expected to complete the week commencing 2 March 2015.
-It is anticipated that these will be communicated by the end of July 2015. olementation of the n is expected to complete in anticipated that these will Relative TSR performance (1/3rd) Focuses on delivery of value to shareholders.
+The performance targets for this measure will be determined and communicated following the close and implementation of the three-part transaction with Novartis, which is expected to complete in the week commencing 2 March 2015.
+It is anticipated that these will be communicated by the end of July 2015.
+Relative TSR performance (1/3rd) Focuses on delivery of value to shareholders.
 Relative TSR using a comparator group comprising GSK and nine other global pharmaceutical companies.
 Relative TSR is measured over three years, using a twelve-month averaging period.
 TSR is measured in local currency.
-GSK, Johnson of Holdings and S The vesting sch performance.
-In & Johnson, Merck & Co, Nanofi. dedule is based on deliverial a comparator group of teompanies.
-Threshold vesti % vesting 100% 72% 44% 30% 0% istol-Myers Squibb, Eli Lilly, Novartis, Pfizer, Roche ing 30% vesting for median en companies, median falls ng is therefore for achieving
+GSK, Johnson & Holdings and Sar The vesting sched performance.
+In a dule is based on delivering comparator group of ten apanies.
+Threshold vesting yartis, Pfizer, Roche J 30% vesting for median companies, median falls